Cashmere Specials Signalling Distance #1: Tomoko Sauvage

 Through primordial elements augmented by technology, enlivened by ritualistic yet playful gestures, Sauvage’s work contemplates, tunes and connects both the material and the immaterial in keeping a fragile balance between hazard and mastery.

-This episode, created by Transience host Lou Drago, collates music from the performance with interviews conducted between Lou, Ruben and Tomoko.
+This reportage, created by Transience host Lou Drago, collates music from the performance with interviews conducted between Lou, Ruben and Tomoko.

 All music is by Tomoko Sauvage